Tommy Lloyd

 If you’ve seen a medical professional (such as a GP, or even a hospital trip) or have taken any medication for your condition (including repeat prescriptions) within the last 2 years, then you will need to declare that you live with epilepsy.

-To get a better understanding of your condition and make sure we help you find the right travel insurance, we’ll ask you a number of simple questions about your epilepsy.
-This will help us determine the cover you’ll need - and create a list of quotes from only the most relevant specialist epilepsy travel insurance providers.
+To get a better understanding of your condition and make sure we help you find the right travel insurance for pre-existing conditions, we’ll ask you a number of simple questions about your epilepsy.
+This quick medical screening will help us determine the cover you’ll need - and create a list of quotes from only the most relevant specialist epilepsy travel insurance providers.

 For example, some of the questions you may be asked are: